dsuruagy/LiLSpring/spring-react/crm/README.md

     * get the links Get Started > CDN and post into the head of public/index.html
     * components > icons inside the body of index.html.

+### Create and structure your components
+* Create SingleContact.js file and copy the code from Components > Cards from Materialize inside its function.

+* Create AddContact.js file and copy the code from Forms > Text Inputs from Materialize inside its function.